Slovenia at the FIFA World Cup: 2010 FIFA World Cup

 Slovenia were the smallest country in terms of population to qualify for the 2010 World Cup.
-Under the management of Matjaž Kek, the team qualified for the tournament by winning the two-legged playoff against Russia, despite losing the first leg.
+Under the management of Matjaž Kek, the team qualified for the tournament by winning the two-legged play-off against Russia, despite losing the first leg.
 Slovenia beat Algeria 1–0 in their opening game, securing their first ever World Cup victory, and drew 2–2 with the United States.
 This meant that the side only needed a draw in their final group game against England to reach the knockout stage.
 However, a 1–0 loss to England and a United States victory over Algeria saw Slovenia finish third in the group and fail to advance.